daniel-kukiela/nmt-chatbot/README.md

 Utils
 -------------

-utils/run_tensorboard.py is easy to use wrapper starting Tensorboard with model folder
+`utils/run_tensorboard.py` is easy to use wrapper starting Tensorboard with model folder

-utils/pairing_testing_outputs.py - joins model/output_dev file with data/tst2012.form file and prints result to a console allowing easy check if things are going ok during training.
+`utils/pairing_testing_outputs.py` - joins model/output_dev file with data/tst2012.form file and prints result to a console allowing easy check if things are going ok during training.
 The console will consist of input phrase, inference output frame, and separator.

+`utils/prepare_for_deployment` - copies only necessary files for inference.
+[See more below](#deploying-chatbotmodel)

 Inference
 -------------